Description of Cisco Router Products

 Preparing for Configuration

+can cut critical time off diagnosing network problems.
 Initial configuration is done from the console.
 There are a few caveats which will be explained later.
 The console should be connected via a straight through rs232 interface using either a standard rs232 cable or one of the appropriate adaptors provided with the 2501 (Note: the adaptors for the 2500 series routers are proprietary to cisco and do NOT contain standard pin-outs.)
 The connection operates at 9600 baud, 8 data bits, 1 stop bit and no parity.
 Boot the router and wait for the "press return to get started" prompt.
 When the router boots for the first time after being shipped from the manufacturer, you may enter the "setup" dialogue.
 In general, you don't want to use setup to initialize your router.
 You may exit out of this when prompts or you can type C-^ (caret), which is the cisco interrupt character, to break out of it.

 You should end up at a "Router>" prompt.
 This is an unprivileged access mode known as "User EXEC Mode".
 There are several levels of access that can be configured within the router.
 This mode is privilege level 1.
 (You may use the "show privilege" command to find out what your current privilege level is.)